artefactual/archivematica-docs/user-manual/appraisal/appraisal.rst

    :width: 100%
    :alt: Visualization showing formats by total size of files

-   Visualization showing formats by total size of files for files selected in the Backlog pane
+   Visualization showing formats by total size of the selected files

 Files listed in Analysis can also be filtered by Format, PUID, and Group through selecting values for these facets in the Report view.
 For instance, if the user clicks on the Group “Portable Document Format” listed for one of the files, this filter is added and only PDF files remain listed in the Analysis pane.
 Filters appear under the Tags drop-down menu and can be removed by clicking the “x” beside the name.